Raymond Normand: Career

-Fifty years of his life at the Trou du Loup in Ventabren

 In 1950, Raymond Normand settled in Ventabren, not far from Aix-en-Provence, in the area called the Trou du Loup (Wolf's Hole), at the bottom of the village, in a small isolated house among pine and olive trees.
 He devoted the remainder of his years to his art, while living in this peaceful retreat with his parents, cats and goats.

 Normand was mainly a landscape painter whose wide range of colors depicts the vibrating light and life of an unspoiled nature, as the hours of the day and the seasons of the year go by.
-The topics of his oil paintings with palette knife or brush, of his dry and soft oil pastels, of his Chinese pen or stick ink works and of his wash-drawings range from the countryside of Lambesc or Grans and the banks of the Touloubre River to the village of Ventabren and surroundings and the banks of the Arc River.
+The topics of his oil paintings with palette knife or brush, of his dry and soft oil pastels, of his Chinese pen or inkstick works and of his wash-drawings range from the countryside of Lambesc or Grans and the banks of the Touloubre River to the village of Ventabren and surroundings and the banks of the Arc River.
 Apart from self-portraits, he also painted his mother, father, family, friends and pets, as well as large pastoral scenes with unreal characters and sometimes a few caricatures.

 He actually acquired some fame, although, living away from the art market, he did not try to become famous.
 Not only his friends but also many art collectors from France and abroad have been coming to the Trou du Loup.

 Raymond Normand died on 12 March 2000 in Aix-en-Provence.
 The Town Council of Ventabren, where he was buried, has inherited his properties and works.